Skip to content

 • Excessive humidity in the greenhouse

-• Dense plant growth that does not allow sufficient air circulation
+• Dense plant growth that doesn’t allow enough air circulation

-• The fungus often spreads from neighboring potato plants to the tomatoes.
-Those who grow both in the garden should maintain sufficient distance between the beds.
-However, spores from a nearby potato field can also be carried several miles by the wind.
+• The fungus often spreads from nearby potato plants to tomatoes.
+If you grow both in your garden, ensure enough distance between the beds.
+Spores from a nearby potato field can also be carried several miles by the wind.

 Related: The 5 Most Common Tomato Diseases and How to Combat Them